manfredsteyer/angular-1.5-component-router/readme.md

 ## Getting started

-Just run ``npm install`` to get all libs and to start the gulp-task.
+Just run ``npm install`` to get all libs and to run the gulp-task.
 ``
 npm install
 ``

-After a change, call tsc to re-compile the typescript:
+After a change, call tsc to re-compile the typescript-code or use your IDE to do so.
 ``
 tsc
 ``